 The Professional Development Collaborative at Washington International School works to deepen and broaden DC-area educators’ capacity to inspire deep thinking in learners, to educate for global competence, and to share best practices with the community at large.

-- to convene educators from all sectors of the educational landscape; and
+- Convene educators from all sectors of the educational landscape; and

-- to build and sustain a network of committed professionals beyond any one single professional development event.
+- Build and sustain a network of committed professionals beyond any one single professional development event.

 For a number of years, Washington International School has been recognized for fostering groundbreaking collaborations across the region and for being a model school in implementing Project Zero ideas and practices.
 As a logical extension of these efforts, WIS launched the Professional Development Collaborative at its annual summer institute, WISSIT, in August 2016.

 The Collaborative recognizes that, while education begins with learning skills and knowledge, in today’s world schools have a responsibility to do much, much more.
 Educators must strive to build students’ character and to teach for understanding—of meaningful content, of connections across subject areas, of complex global issues.
 Putting skills and knowledge to use in attempting to solve significant problems is the hallmark of a learner who demonstrates global competence.

 The Professional Development Collaborative at Washington International School aims to enhance the capacity of educators across Washington, DC, to create classroom cultures that support deep learning and that engage the world.
 In building upon WIS’s role as a leader in international education, the Collaborative’s ultimate goal is to make the nation’s capital a model city for creative thinking and innovation in education, worthy of replication across the country.